 Kali is the feminine form of time (energy of time) and one of the ten Mahavidyas.
-With her tongue sticking out she symbolizes wrath, power, and sparks fear in the eyes of great lords.
+Her tongue sticking out symbolizes wrath and power and sparks fear in the eyes of great lords.
 With her outstretched tongue, she drinks the blood of Raktabija.

-Mother Kali wears a necklace made of heads of the demons and she is dark a color which means she is beyond all qualities of nature.
-On her hands, she has a sickle, sword, axe, and whip along with a flower signifying creation.
+Mother Kali wears a necklace made of heads of demons, and she is dark, a color that means she is beyond all qualities of nature.
+She has a sickle, sword, ax, whip, and a flower signifying creation on her hands.
 Maa Kali is the chief of Mahavidyas, a group of ten Tantric goddesses, divine Intelligence.

 Origin of Goddess Kali

-When goddess Durga became so enraged her wrath emerged as a goddess from her forehead in the form of “Kali“.
+When goddess Durga became so enraged, her wrath emerged as a goddess from her forehead in the form of “Kali.”
 She was so fierce that she tore down and ate all those who came across.
 It seemed impossible to calm her down.
-Seeing all their efforts fail gods went to Lord Shiva to ask him to calm her down.
+Seeing all their efforts fail, the gods went to Lord Shiva to ask him to calm her down.

 Maa Kali’s Appearance

-Goddess Kali is shown as a slayer of demons where she stands with one foot on Shiva and holds a severed head.
+Goddess Kali is shown as a slayer of demons, where she stands with one foot on Shiva and holds a severed head.
 She wears a skirt of severed human arms and a necklace of decapitated heads.
 Her hands show the form of both creation and destruction.
-The earring kali wears are small embryos.
+The earrings kali wears are small embryos.
 Kali likes followers who have childlike qualities in them.

 Forms of Kali